 Brown Booby: This large, gull-like seabird is mostly dark brown with white under wing coverts, belly and vent.
 It has a blue-gray bill and yellow legs and feet.
-Plunge dives from 30-50 feet.
-Feeds on parrot fish, flatfish, mullets, halfbeaks and other fish.
-Alternates strong rapid wing beats with glides.
+To acquire food, it plunge dives from 30 to 50 feet.
+It feeds on parrot fish, flatfish, mullets and other fish.
+It has alternating strong rapid wing beats and glides.
+The sexes are similar.

 Range and Habitat